-In this study, UVC LEDs were utilized to explore the degradation of dyes under UV radiation.
-Traditional low- or medium-pressure mercury lamps, although effective, raise concerns due to their fragility and the presence of toxic mercury, posing environmental hazards and necessitating proper disposal.
+In this study, UV-C LEDs were utilized to explore the degradation of dyes under UV radiation.
+Traditional lowor medium-pressure mercury lamps, although effective, raise concerns due to their fragility and the presence of toxic mercury, which poses environmental hazards and necessitates proper disposal.
 Conversely, UV LEDs are emerging as a favored and eco-friendly alternative (Chiappa et al., 2021).
 Their compact size facilitates easy integration into sterilization systems, and they provide a wide range of wavelengths (Kim and Kang, 2018; Song et al., 2016).
-To characterize the degradation of the selected UV-sensitive dyes upon UV irradiation, 1 ml of a 10 μg·mL-1 dye solution was added to a quartz cuvette.
+To characterize the degradation of the selected UV-sensitive dyes upon UV irradiation, 1 mL of a $10 \,\mu g \, m L^{-1}$ dye solution was added to a quartz cuvette.
 We initially used UV LEDs to irradiate the dye solution and confirm whether the selected dyes exhibited degradation upon exposure.
 This information guided us in designing the aerosol UV irradiation chamber.
-Figure 12 presents examples of the measured UV-Vis spectra of dye solutions before and after irradiation with various UV radiation doses, using experimental setup displayed in figure 2.
+Figure 12 presents examples of the measured UV-Vis spectra of dye solutions before and after irradiation with various UV radiation doses, using the experimental setup displayed in Fig. 2.
 The higher irradiation dose required could potentially depend on the species and is also influenced by factors such as the irradiated sample volume and UV absorbance of the carrier liquid DEHS.
 As the UV radiation dose increased, the maximal absorbance values in the visible region decreased noticeably.
-Moreover, despite a similar degradation trend observed for the two tested dye solutions, at the same UV irradiation dose of 6000 mW·s·cm-2, the degradation fraction for dye 4 was 90% while dye 7 was 50%.
-It can be concluded that dye solution #4 before 2000 mW\s/cm2 demonstrated a higher sensitivity to UVC irradiation at 275 nm.
+Moreover, despite a similar degradation trend observed for the two tested dye solutions at the same UV irradiation dose of $6000 \,\mathrm{mW}\,\mathrm{s}\,\mathrm{cm}^{-2}$ , the degradation fraction for dye no. 4 was 90 % while dye no. 7 was 50 %.
+It can be concluded that dye solution no. 4 demonstrated a higher sensitivity to UV-C irradiation at 275 nm.
 It is worth noting a prior study that used the degradation of water-based dye solutions to measure UV dose (Putt et al., 2012).
-This study irradiated a dye solution on (1 ml and 10 μg·mL-1) in a quartz cuvette with 254 nm UV light.
-It was observed that the required UV dosage for the degradation of dye #4 (497 nm) and dye #7 (419 nm) aligns with the order of magnitude specified for Fast Green (624 nm), Allura Red (495 nm), and Tartrazine (426 nm) by the study conducted by Putt (Putt et al., 2012).
-While pure DEHS demonstrates significant absorbance under UVC irradiation, as shown in Figure 6a, dyes dissolved in DEHS undergo photodegradation upon UVC exposure, similar to that observed in water-dissolved dyes (Putt, et al. 2012).
-This behavior of dyes in DEHS under UVC irradiation might closely mimic the response of pathogens in saliva, where proteins also absorb UVC light.
+This study irradiated a dye solution on $(1 \text{ mL and } 10 \mu \text{g mL}^{-1})$ in a quartz cuvette with 254 nm UV light.
+It was observed that the required UV dosage for the degradation of dye no. 4 (497 nm) and dye no. 7 (419 nm) aligns with the order of magnitude specified for fast green (624 nm), Allura red (495 nm), and tartrazine (426 nm) in the study conducted by Putt et al. (2012).
+While pure DEHS demonstrates significant absorbance under UV-C irradiation, as shown in Fig. 6a, dyes dissolved in DEHS undergo photodegradation upon UV-C exposure, similar to that observed in water-dissolved dyes (Putt et al., 2012).
+The behavior of dyes in DEHS under UV-C irradiation may closely mimic the response of pathogens in saliva or nasal fluids, which contain proteins and also absorb UV-C light.
+Using DEHS as a dye carrier could simulate the physical shielding and other potential interactions found in fluids containing pathogens.